Zamasu: Voice actors

 Zamasu is voiced by Shinichiro Miki in Japanese media.
 David Gray is credited as the English voice actor for the FUNimation.
-Some sources speculated that David Gray, along with Sam Majesters who is credited as Zamasu's voice actor in Dragon Ball FighterZ, were in fact the aliases used by American actor James Marsters, who previously played King Piccolo in Dragonball Evolution.
-Sean Schemmel, who voices Goku and Goku Black, claimed in an interview that Funimation wanted to keep Marsters' involvement as a surprise.
+Some sources speculated that David Gray, along with Sam Majesters, who is credited as Zamasu's voice actor in Dragon Ball FighterZ, were in fact the aliases used by American actor James Marsters, who previously played King Piccolo in Dragonball Evolution.
+Sean Schemmel, who voices Goku and Goku Black, claimed in an interview that FUNimation wanted to keep Marsters' involvement as a surprise.
 Marsters did not provide confirmation as to whether he is the English voice actor for Zamasu in Dragon Ball Super until a Fan Expo Canada event in October 2021.

 Goku Black shares the same voice actors as Goku in all media.
 He is voiced by Masako Nozawa in Japanese, and Sean Schemmel in English.
 Kofi Outlaw from Comicbook.com noted that Schemmel's voice for Goku Black is very different in Dragon Ball Xenoverse 2 and Dragon Ball FighterZ compared to his performance in the FUNimation dub, which was released after the video games.
 Schemmel indicated that he did not want to copy Nozawa's approach to portray Goku Black; instead, he wanted to emulate Marsters' performance, as he is supposed to embody the spirit of the same character, who happened to have taken possession of Goku's physical body.
 Outlaw described his voice in the anime dub to be very similar to his friendly, dulcet tones for Goku, but noted as more sinister and twisted.

 Abilities

-Both Goku Black and Zamasu possess several abilities including superhuman strength, speed, reflexes, and energy blasts, utilized by the use of ki.
+Both Goku Black and Zamasu possess several abilities, including superhuman strength, speed, reflexes and energy blasts.
 Zamasu and his various incarnations project an energy blade from their hand (神裂斬 (Kami Retsuzan)) as their primary form of attack.
 As Goku Black, Zamasu is capable of growing stronger from near-death experiences due to the host body's Saiyan physiology, and is able to perform most of Goku's abilities, in particular his teleportation skill Shunkan Idō (瞬間移動) as well as a variant of his signature move, the Black Kamehameha (ブラックかめはめ波, Burakku Kamehameha).
 As Goku Black, Zamasu has the ability to transform into a pink-haired variant of the Super Saiyan Blue form, Super Saiyan Rosé (超スーパーサイヤ人ロゼ, Sūpa Saiya-jin Rozē), after mastering his host body's power.
 This transformation also enhances his energy control, allowing him to refine his weapon forging skills, from creating a huge sword from his palm, to a long scythe capable of tearing holes in the fabric of space-time, summoning copies of himself.

 Later on, both versions of Zamasu merge via Potara earrings, creating an indestructible being who can increase steadily in might.
-However, due to the conflicting natures of a combined mortal and immortal body, this combined form becomes deformed after taking too much damage, giving Zamasu a deranged, grotesque, monstrous appearance that grew larger in size upon hitting himself with the so-called "Light of Justice".
+However, due to the conflicting natures of a combined mortal and immortal body, this combined form becomes deformed after taking too much damage, giving Zamasu a deranged, grotesque, monstrous appearance that grew larger upon hitting himself with the so-called "Light of Justice".